 2. Get Organized

-Spend a weekend stocking up on art/school supplies for your home.
+Spend a weekend stocking up on art and school supplies for your home.

-Keep them in a central location (milk crate, banker’s box, large basket) where everyone has access.
+Keep them in a central location (such as a milk crate, banker’s box, or large basket) where everyone has access.

 Be a stickler about getting your kids to put things back.